DREAM: Dynamic Red-teaming across Environments for AI Models: The DREAM Framework

-A major challenge in modeling long-chain attacks is overcoming the ``information silos'' typically found in multi-environment simulations.
-To address this, we introduce the Unified World Model, which serves as the concrete implementation of the Conductor's belief state $b_t$.
-This model acts as a universal state reasoner, designed to integrate heterogeneous information from all environments into a coherent global state.
-At its core, this evolving model forms the foundation of our dynamic cross-environment adversarial knowledge graph (CE-AKG).
+A critical challenge in multi-environment attacks is overcoming \textit{information silos}, where knowledge gained in one domain must inform actions in others.
+We address this through the \textbf{Cross-Environment Adversarial Knowledge Graph (CE-AKG)}, which serves as the concrete implementation of the Conductor's belief state $b_t$.

-We realize this theoretical concept through the Unified Sandbox, a novel LLM-driven component that manages the state space $\mathcal{S}$ and approximates the state transition dynamics.
-The UnifiedSandbox maintains the belief state $b_t$ as a dynamic knowledge structure—specifically, a JSON object that represents a set of typed entities.
-Its core innovation is using the LLM to perform state inference, enabling the belief update function $\tau$ (as described in Eq.~\eqref{eq:belief_update}) through two key operations:
+\textbf{The Unified Sandbox Component.} We realize the CE-AKG through the \textit{Unified Sandbox}, an LLM-powered component that maintains $b_t$ as a dynamic JSON structure representing typed entities (user IDs, credentials, file paths, API keys, etc.).
+The Unified Sandbox implements the belief update function $\tau$ (Eq.~\eqref{eq:belief_update}) via two key operations:

-\ding{172} \textbf{Information Fusion} When a natural language observation $o_{t+1}$ is received after an action, the UnifiedSandbox utilizes its LLM to parse the text, extract newly discovered entities $\mathcal{K}_{t+1}$, and intelligently merge them into the existing belief state $b_t$.
-This update results in the new belief state $b_{t+1} = b_t \cup \mathcal{K}_{t+1}$, ensuring that knowledge gained in any environment enriches the global world model.
+\begin{itemize}[leftmargin=1.5em, topsep=0pt] \item \textbf{Information Fusion:} After receiving observation $o_{t+1}$, the LLM parses the text, extracts newly discovered entities $\mathcal{K}_{t+1}$, and merges them into the existing belief state: $b_{t+1} = b_t \cup \mathcal{K}_{t+1}$.
+This ensures knowledge from any environment enriches the global state representation.

-\ding{173} \textbf{Context Provisioning} During the planning phase for the next action $a_{t+1}$, the UnifiedSandbox again leverages the LLM.
-Based on the action's \textit{entity\_requirements}, it queries the global belief state $b_{t+1}$ to extract and format the required context $\text{ctx}_{t+1}$.
-This context is then used to instantiate the action's \textit{prompt\_template}, equipping the next attack with all relevant information previously acquired.
+\item \textbf{Context Provisioning:} To instantiate the selected action $a_{t+1}$, the Unified Sandbox queries the CE-AKG based on the action's specific entity requirements.
+It retrieves the relevant context $\text{ctx}_{t+1}$ from $b_{t+1}$ and instantiates the action's prompt template, thereby equipping the attack with all previously acquired information regardless of source environment. \end{itemize}

-This LLM-powered state management establishes an ``information bridge'' across environments.
-For example, a \textit{customer\_id} discovered by a Scout in a \textit{MissionControl} environment is fused into the Unified World Model.
-This entity can later be provisioned to support a targeted Exploiter attack in a seemingly unrelated \textit{RetailFraud} environment.
-This mechanism is crucial for enabling the automated generation of logically coherent, cross-domain domino attacks.
+\textbf{Enabling Cross-Domain Exploitation.} This mechanism establishes an ``information bridge'' across security boundaries.
+For example: a \textit{customer\_id} discovered by a Scout in the \textit{MissionControl} environment is fused into the CE-AKG and can later provision a targeted Exploiter attack in the \textit{RetailFraud} environment.
+This cross-environment knowledge flow is essential for constructing logically coherent, multi-hop attack chains that span isolated domains.